KrystynaKoryagina/design-pattern/README.md

 "-" The Singleton pattern can mask bad design, for instance, when the components of the program know too much about each other.

+### Factory Method
+**Factory Method** is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

+- Use the Factory Method when you don’t know beforehand the exact types and dependencies of the objects your code should work with.

+The Factory Method separates product construction code from the code that actually uses the product.
+Therefore it’s easier to extend the product construction code independently from the rest of the code.

+For example, to add a new product type to the app, you’ll only need to create a new creator subclass and override the factory method in it.

+#### Pros and Cons
+"+" You avoid tight coupling between the creator and the concrete products.

+"+" Single Responsibility Principle.
+You can move the product creation code into one place in the program, making the code easier to support.

+"+" Open/Closed Principle.
+You can introduce new types of products into the program without breaking existing client code.

+"-" The code may become more complicated since you need to introduce a lot of new subclasses to implement the pattern.
+The best case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes.

 ## Structural Design Patterns
 Structural design patterns explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient.
 - Adapter